One of the most frequent questions we get from aspiring and current inbound marketers is, "How do you manage all of that content?"

-You can take it a step further by adding details to the "Description" box of the event.
-You might include a quick synopsis, the keywords you plan to target the post for, the target audience you’re trying to reach, and the offer or CTA you will direct the reader to at the end of the post.
-Don’t forget a due date for the draft.
+You can take it a step further by adding details to the "Description" box of the event, as shown in the large box in the screenshot above.
+You might include a quick synopsis, the keywords you plan to target the post for, the target audience you're trying to reach, and the offer or CTA you will direct the reader to at the end of the post.
+Don't forget a due date for the draft.

 Before Google Calendar will let you save the event, you'll see a dialog box asking if you would like to change just this event or all of the events in the series.
 Select "Only this event."

 Repeat these steps to assign each blog topic today and in the future.